- 703-993-5933 (office)

-Kai Zeng is an Assistant Professor in the Department of Electrical and Computer Engineering at the Volgenau School of Engineering.
-He is also affiliated with the Department of Computer Science and the Center for Secure Information Systems.
+Kai Zeng is an Associate Professor in the Department of Electrical and Computer Engineering at the Volgenau School of Engineering.
+He is also affiliated with the Department of Computer Science and Cyber Security Engineering.
 Prior to coming to Mason, he was a faculty member in the Department of Computer and Information Science at University of Michigan - Dearborn and a postdoctoral scholar in the Computer Science Department at University of California, Davis (UCD).
-His research interests include network security, cognitive radio networks, cyber-physical systems, cyber security, network forensics, and physical layer security.
+His research interests include 5G wireless security, CPS/IoT security, spectrum sharing, machine learning, and physical layer security.

 PhD, Electrical and Computer Engineering, Worcester Polytechnic Institute (2008)

 2019 - 2021, Secure 5G Wireless Communications, funded by Commonwealth Cyber Initiative (CCI).

 2019 - 2020, Best Practices in Cybersecurity for Utilities: Secure Remote Access, funded by Protect Our Power.

 2018 - 2020, Cyber P3 Scholarship Program, funded by NSA.

 2016 - 2019, TWC: Small: Secure Near Field Communications between Mobile Devices, funded by National Science Foundation.

 2016 - 2018, COTS Approach to Information Security, funded by Progeny Systems (ONR STTR, Phase II).

 2016 - 2017, USAR's Cyber Solider Development, funded by NSA.